 Copy and paste this code into your blog/website

-There are three languages in Norway.
-Two of them are similar and the Sami language is of a totally different origin.
+There are two forms of the Norwegian language, and the Sami language is of a totally different origin.

 Loading seems to take longer than expected.